Using Experiential Learning in the Auditing Course

 Auditing: A Journal of Practice & Theory

-Auditing: A Journal of Practice & Theory (AJPT) is available electronically to members of the Auditing Section.
-If you are a AAA member and would like to join the Auditing Section, please contact AAA Headquarters.
+The purpose of Auditing: A Journal of Practice & Theory is to contribute to improving the practice and theory of auditing.
+The term “auditing” is to be interpreted broadly and encompasses internal and external auditing as well as other attestation activities (phenomena).
+If you are a AAA member and would like to join the Auditing Section, please contact info@aaahq.org.

 Current Issues in Auditing